Airline information on-line on the Internet

 Here's our distilled wisdom about buying tickets online:

-Airlines cut back schedules as the recession hits their customers, so thereare fewer seats on more crowded planes.
+Airlines cut back schedules as the recession hits their customers, so there are fewer seats on more crowded planes.
 In some cases small several regional jet flights have been replaced by one larger jet, but the overall trend is down.

 A major effect of all of the bankruptcies and downsizing is that airlines are much more thinly staffed than they used to be.
 That means that problems tend to have worse effects and last longer than they used to be.
-Northwest and Delta finally agreed to tie the knot, and have mostly merged operations.

 PLEASE NOTE: I am not a travel agent, just an interested traveller.
 Everything I know about on-line travel info is in this FAQ.
 Don't write or call me asking for fare quotes, packages, or any other travel agent info, because I don't have it.